sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 17: ](Create model)]
 Models transform your raw data into useful information that can then be used to create dynamic visualizations.
-Since we will use the unique feature Live Data Connection SAP Analytics cloud will create the model based on the analytical query that we have created and published in the previous exercise.
+Since you will use the unique feature Live Data Connection SAP Analytics cloud will create the model based on the analytical query that you have created and published in the previous exercise.
 Based on such a model you can perform online analysis without the need of data replication.

 1. Expand navigation bar.